kelbert2/JavaNuggets/JavaScript.md

 };
 ```

-On unload, can do things that don't involve delays, like closing related popup windows.
-To send data to a server, use sendBeacon to send data in the background so the transition to another page is not delayed - the browser leaves the page, but it still performs sendBeacon.
+On `unload`, can do things that don't involve delays, like closing related popup windows.
+To send data to a server, use `sendBeacon` to send data in the background so the transition to another page is not delayed - the browser leaves the page, but it still performs `sendBeacon`.
 ```JavaScript
 let analyticsData = { /* object with gathered data */ }; // usually stringified